KreoPensas/Platypus/README.md

 Copper foil tape for the keys.

-The radios get attached to the serial port referenced in the Easy Transfer constructor line.
+The radios get attached to the serial port referenced in the Easy Transfer 'begin' line.
-You may change these as desired, but change the EasyTransfer constructor accordingly.
+You may change these as desired, but change the EasyTransfer 'begin' accordingly.

 The files PlatypusXmit.ino and bitmap.h go together and are compiled into the Teensy 4 The file PlatypusRecv.ino is compiled into the Mega2560